How to Get Bid Tabs Fast (Without Living in PDFs): An Open Records Playbook

 Every estimator has lived this:

-• you know bid tabs exist
+• You know bid tabs exist

-• you know they are public record
+• You know they are public record

-• but finding the right one (or a specific pay item) turns into a time sink
+• But finding the right one (or a specific pay item) turns into a time sink

 If you are bidding public work nationally, the process varies by state and agency, but the pain is the same:

-• websites are inconsistent
+• Websites are inconsistent

 • PDFs are not searchable

-• responses to records requests are slow
+• Responses to records requests are slow

-• the format changes every time
+• The format changes every time

-This guide gives a practical system for SMB civil contractors to get bid tabs faster and keep them usable.
+This guide gives a practical system for civil contractors to get bid tabs faster and keep them usable.

 First: where bid tabs usually live (before you file a request)